Table of Contents

 Chronic Wasting Disease first came into notice and was identified in 1967 in Colorado, USA, and it was found in free and captive animals.
 Ultimately, due to muscle wasting and weight loss it leads to death.

-Reports are being made about the disease occurrence in the human population but there is no definitive data to prove that.
-One epidemiological study states that in the areas where the disease has been reported, the hunters should avoid eating deer or moose in those areas as a precautionary measure.
+Reports are being made about the disease occurrence in the human population, but there is no definitive data to prove that.
+One epidemiological study states that in the areas where the disease has been reported, the hunters should avoid eating deer or moose as a precautionary measure.

 Clinical Signs and Symptoms of CWD

-The disease usually affects adult cattle but the lowest age at which the disease has been notified is 17 months.
+The disease usually affects adult cattle, but the lowest age at which it has been identified is 17 months.
 The earliest signs that come into notice are difficulty in movement and walking.

-Other signs and symptoms include decreased alertness, agitation, decreased contact with other animals, tremors, nervousness, continuous teeth grinding, and increased milk consumption and urination.
-Increased salivation and urination are the major cause of spread of disease to other animals.
+Other signs and symptoms include decreased alertness, agitation, decreased contact with other animals, tremors, nervousness, continuous teeth grinding and increased milk consumption and urination.
+Increased salivation and urination are the major cause of spread of the disease to other animals.